Eucalyptus Cladocalyx | Clado

 The specie yields a beautiful blond to tan, yellow to brown, honey colour timber.
 It is classified as a "Class 1 Heavy Hardwood" of exceptional durability and is well suited to heavy marine applications and external building applications.
 It, unlike many other Eucalypts,it is relatively stable in drying, if cut correctly, free of pith.
 Timber harvested from Eucalyptus Cladocalyx has little defect and is prized for its durability.

 The timber as with some other hardwoods is known to sometimes leach.
-It is suggested to use stainless steel fastenings and brackets when used externally in high end carpentry applications as the tannins in the timber react with ferrous metals which can cause dark markings.
+It is suggested to use stainless steel fastenings and brackets when used externally in high end carpentry applications as the tannins (She link to Tannis) in the timber react with ferrous metals which can cause dark markings.
 Any initial markings left from leaching or a reaction with ferrous metals will disappear over time.

 The specie is very well suited as a replacement to previously imported tropical Hardwood used in external applications such as Balau, Ekki, Tali, Greenheart, Massranduba etc. It is far superior in external applications to the likes of Meranti, Iroko, Mahogany, Limbali, Sapele and Garapa.